JabbaIT/IIS-Log-Cleaner-Windows-Service/README.md

 ### Getting Started

 ## To Install
-To install within CMD prompt run `IISLogsCleanerService.exe install`
+To install open up a CMD prompt run `IISLogsCleanerService.exe install` within project directory.

 _This will install the service and startup type is manual._

 ## To Uninstall
-To uninstall within CMD prompt run `IISLogsCleanerService.exe uninstall`
+To uninstall open up a CMD prompt run `IISLogsCleanerService.exe uninstall` within the project direcotry

-## Configuration
+## Appsettings.config Settings

 The service can be configured via AppSettings.config file

-### AppSettings.config

-* ServiceName - The name of the service
+* ServiceName - _The name of the service_
-* ServiceDisplayName - The display name for the Service
+* ServiceDisplayName - _The display name for the Service_
-* ServiceDescription - Provide a description of the service
+* ServiceDescription - _Provide a description of the service_
-* DirectoryPath - The Directory of Log Files
+* DirectoryPath - _The Directory of Log Files_
-* FileExtension - Provide the File extension with Example *.Log
+* FileExtension - _Provide the File extension with Example *.Log_
-* DaysToKeep - The number of Days of Files to keep.
+* DaysToKeep - _The number of Days of Files to keep._
-* RunInterval - Number of hours between each run.
+* RunInterval - _Number of hours between each run._
-* AppLogSourceName - The name of source within Application Logs
+* AppLogSourceName - _The name of source within Application Logs_